corda/corda-docs-portal/content/en/docs/cenm/1.2/pki-guide.md

 ![hierarchy agnostic](resources/hierarchy-agnostic.png "hierarchy agnostic")At the time of writing this document, the Corda Network assumes the certificate hierarchy that can be found [here](https://docs.corda.net/head/permissioning.html) .

-### Certificate Revocation List
+### Certificate Revocation List (CRL)

 Every time two nodes communicate with each other they exchange their certificates and validate them against the Certificate Revocation List.
-                    In Corda, the certificate chains of the nodes are validated only during the SSL handshake.
+                    In Corda, the certificate chains of the nodes are validated only during the TLS handshake.
-                    This means that every time an SSL connection is established between two nodes, the TLS certificates (together with the remaining certificate chain ending at the root certificate) are exchanged and validated at each node.
+                    This means that every time an TLS connection is established between two nodes, the TLS certificates (together with the remaining certificate chain ending at the root certificate) are exchanged and validated at each node.

 The network operator is responsible for certificate issuance and maintenance for each certificate starting at the Root certificate and ending